nwxrichardson/aconite/README.md

 8. In this new runtime eclipse, we need to import our project which includes our metamodel.
 For our examples we do this by going File > Import in the wizard find General > Existing Projects into Workspace.
 Again we go examples and select a folder and click Select Folder, then instead of hitting Finish we untick all ones with an additional ending (XXX.edit, XXX.editor, XXX.tests) and then hit Finish.
 9. Now within this runtime eclipse open up the project and find a folder named description.
 Within this folder will be four files open the one ending .emf and make some edits, using the table of annotation and properties.
 10. To generate the new odesign simply select a file ending either .emf (or .ecore) and select Aconte > Generate Odesign

 ## Table of annotations and properties

 ### @aconite

-For Aconite to work each Ecore file must contain exactly one @aconite
+For Aconite to work, each Ecore file must contain exactly one @aconite annotation:

 ```java
 @aconite(iconFolder = "uk.ac.york.aconite.family/icons/")
 package basicfamily;